Escherichia virus T4: Infection process

 The T4 virus initiates an Escherichia coli infection by binding OmpC porin proteins and lipopolysaccharide (LPS) on the surface of E. coli cells with its long tail fibers (LTF).
 A recognition signal is sent through the LTFs to the baseplate.
 This unravels the short tail fibers (STF) that bind irreversibly to the E. coli cell surface.
 The baseplate changes conformation and the tail sheath contracts, causing GP5 at the end of the tail tube to puncture the outer membrane of the cell.
 The lysozyme domain of GP5 is activated and degrades the periplasmic peptidoglycan layer.
 The remaining part of the membrane is degraded and then DNA from the head of the virus can travel through the tail tube and enter the E. coli cell.

 In 1952, Hershey and Chase provided key evidence that the phage DNA, as distinct from protein, enters the host bacterial cell upon infection and is thus the genetic material of the phage.
 This finding suggested that DNA is, in general, the genetic material of different organisms.

 Reproduction

-The lytic lifecycle (from entering a bacterium to its destruction) takes approximately 30 minutes (at 37 °C).
+The lytic life cycle (from entering a bacterium to its destruction) takes approximately 30 minutes (at 37 °C).
 Virulent bacteriophages multiply in their bacterial host immediately after entry.
 After the number of progeny phages reach a certain amount, they cause the host to lyse or break down, therefore they would be released and infect new host cells.
 The process of host lyses and release is called the lytic cycle.
 Lytic cycle is a cycle of viral reproduction that involves the destruction of the infected cell and its membrane.
 This cycle involves a virus that overtakes the host cell and its machinery to reproduce.
 Therefore, the virus must go through 5 stages in order to reproduce and infect the host cell: